-- 1. Students may only check-out with parent permission. - 2.
+- 1. Students may only check out with parent permission. - 2.
 Students must secure a dismissal slip from the office before leaving campus. - 3.
 The student is responsible for showing the dismissal slip to security before leaving campus. - 4.
 Students may only use the telephone in the office for checkouts due to illness or emergencies. - 5.
 Student Checkouts & Attendance - a.
 Students checking out prior to the halfway point in an individual course will be counted absent for the entire class period. - b.
-Students who are present for greater than half of the class period who check out will earn $\frac{1}{3}$ of an absence from this course. - c.
-Students who checkout of a course more than 3 times will receive 1 absence for the course. - 6.
+Students who are present for greater than half of the class period who check out will earn 1⁄2 of an absence from this course. - 6.
 Students will not be allowed to check out for lunch.